GitMazzone/founderbento-repo/README.md

 Go to [http://localhost:3000](http://localhost:3000) to see an overview of your founder toolbox and to start the tutorial.

-If you need help after the tutorial, dm me on [Twitter](https://twitter.com/gitmazzone) or mazzone.dev@gmail.com
+If you need help after the tutorial, dm me on [Twitter](https://twitter.com/gitmazzone) or email me @ mazzone.dev@gmail.com

 From one solopreneur to another -- thank you for your support. ♡